madelson/Bits/README.md

 -------|------
-RotateLeft | similar to `<<`, but the bits shifted off the high end reenter on the low end RotateRight | similar to `>>`, but the bits shifted off the low end reenter on the high end Reverse | Reverses the bits of a value
+RotateLeft | similar to `<<`, but the bits shifted off the high end reenter on the low end RotateRight | similar to `>>`, but the bits shifted off the low end reenter on the high end Reverse | reverses the bits of a value
-ReverseBytes | Reverses the bytes of a value IsolateLeastSignificantOneBit | clears all but the lowest one bit in a value IsolateMostSignificantOneBit | clears all but the highest one bit in a value ClearLeastSignificantOneBit | clears the lowest one bit in a value
+ReverseBytes | reverses the bytes of a value IsolateLeastSignificantOneBit | clears all but the lowest one bit in a value IsolateMostSignificantOneBit | clears all but the highest one bit in a value ClearLeastSignificantOneBit | clears the lowest one bit in a value